arolling/swcharacters/README.md

 This website shows you which star wars char. you are as you select answers to the questions.

+## Feel free to try with either scripts.js and loops.js

 ## Technologies Used